 Instead of releasing our grip on the offenses we've received and letting God be the one (the only one) who's big and strong enough to handle the problem in His perfect, just, and redemptive way, we grab hold of the hurt and refuse to let it go.
-We hold our offender hostage (or so we imagine).
+We hold our offender hostage (we think).